 While Indians have lived and worked in Vancouver for more than a century, in the 1970s they reached critical mass and the Punjabi Market was born.

-Capilano Suspension Bridge is one of Vancouver’s top attractions.
+Walking across Capilano Suspension Bridge is one of the cool things to do in Vancouver.

 So if you’re looking for similar places to visit in Vancouver while on a budget head to Lynn Canyon’s bridge, which is free, 40m long, 50m above Lynn Creek and plenty jiggly to thrill daredevils.